bumblebaytuna/BangleApps/apps/hourangle/README.md

   - ii) Support for Bangle.js 1.
 It does not have enough memory to run the app.

   - iii) Reliance on a data connection to another device (e.g. mobile phone).
-These types of features will never be offered, the whole point is for it to be usable standalone/off-grid.
+These types of features will never be offered, the whole point is for this app to be simple, reliable, and usable standalone/off-grid.

 ## References